nazimfeni/git_tutor/README.md

 # Git World
-Issue: to go back in previous commit and update to remote
+Issue: To go back in previous commit and update to remote
 ## Steps:
 1. First, find the commit ID of the third commit back by using:
       ```bash